Best Balance Bike for 2019

 What is the best age for a balance bike?

-This is a common problem, and one that can make it quite hard for you to get your child to go a bike if you try it too early.
+This is a common question, and one that can make it quite hard for you to get your child to go a bike if you try it too early.
 Many parents push it too young and make their child feel uncomfortable about the idea.
 If they are used to the safe world of stabilizers, then asking them to get into the act of balancing with a bike becomes nearly impossible!

 Once they do it that one time, though, they are going to want to never have to go back to using a normal bike once again.
 For that reason, then, many children will absolutely love riding with a balance bike.